Common Problems & Patterns

 Some protocol design choices follow a common pattern.
 Instructions on how to handle these cases are provided.
 Such cases include:

-Tracking contract storage [VM implementations]
+[VM implementations]

 A common protocol design is to use factories to deploy components.
 In this case it is recommended to detect the creation of these components and store their contract addresses (an potentially other metadata) to track them for use later in the module.
-See Tracking Components.
+See

 When a contract change is indexed, consumers of the indexed data typically trigger recalculating prices on all pools marked as associated with that contract (the contract is listed in the ProtocolComponent

 's contracts field).
 In the case where multiple components are linked to a single contract, such as a vault, this may cause excessive and unnecessary simulations on components that are unaffected by a specific change on the linked contract.
 In this case it is recommended to use 'manual update' triggers.
-See Reserved Attributes for more details.
+See for more details.

 It is often the case where data needs to be persisted between modules in your substream package.
 This may be because components and their metadata (such as their tokens, or pool type) are needed when handling state changes downstream, or could be because the protocol reports relative changes instead of absolute values and the relative changes must be compounded to reach an absolute value.
-For this, substream Stores and Custom Protobuf Models are recommended.
+For this, substream and are recommended.